-Once you have determined your academic and personal goals, researched your options, and discussed your plans with a study abroad adviser, it’s time to apply for a program using our online application system.
+Once you have determined your academic and personal goals, researched your options, and discussed your plans with a study abroad adviser, it’s time to apply for a program by accessing MyGlobal (UW Study Abroad online portal).
 To do so, follow these steps:

 1. Click on Find a Program and select the program or exchange to which you want to apply